 - When considering the application of s 1.9, decision-makers should consider the 'mosaic theory'.
-That is, whether the disclosure of the information in question will lead to it being linked to already available information and thus disclose the identity of the person who provided the information.123 For example, where the information appears to be of limited or no use but can take on significance when combined with other items of information. - In instances where the information sought is known only to a limited number of people, disclosure of the information is more likely to identify the person who made such a disclosure. - Redacting the name of a source, but disclosing the content of the information, including any identifying features such as handwriting, or letterhead, could still identify the source of the information.124 - For specific guidance on the phrase 'would, or could reasonably be expected' see section 5 Common terms and phrases.
+That is, whether the disclosure of the information in question will lead to it being linked to already available information and thus disclose the identity of the person who provided the information.135 For example, where the information appears to be of limited or no use but can take on significance when combined with other items of information. - In instances where the information sought is known only to a limited number of people, disclosure of the information is more likely to identify the person who made such a disclosure. - Redacting the name of a source, but disclosing the content of the information, including any identifying features such as handwriting, or letterhead, could still identify the source of the information.136 - For specific guidance on the phrase 'would, or could reasonably be expected' see [4.6] above.

-6.13.
-Section 1.10 - information relating to requests to cost election commitments to ask the Director-General to cost the party or MLA's own election commitment.
+5.13.
+Section 1.10 - Information relating to requests to cost election commitments to ask the Director-General to cost the party or MLA's own election commitment.

-Section 5 of the Election Commitments Costing Act 2012 (ACT) (ECC Act) enables:
+Section 5 of the Election Commitments Costing Act 2012 ('ECC Act') enables: